b2renger/Introduction_Arduino/README.md

 void setup() {
   size(600, 600);
   colorMode(HSB,255,255,255);
-  //initialisation de la bibliothèque série println(Serial.list());
+  // initialize the serial library println(Serial.list());
-  String portName = Serial.list()[3]; //attention à bien utiliser le bon port myPort = new Serial(this, portName, 9600);
+  String portName = Serial.list()[3]; // be careful to use the correct port myPort = new Serial(this, portName, 9600);
 }